Sirsa

 Sirsa is a city and a municipal council in Sirsa district in the westernmost region of the Indian state of Haryana, bordering Punjab and Rajasthan.
-It is located in Thar desert.
-It is located 250 kilometres north-west of New Delhi and 260 kilometres south-west of state capital Chandigarh.
-Sirsa Nearest city Hisar, Fatehabad, Bhadra, Nohar, Mandi Dabwali, Hanumangarh .Its history dates back to the time of the Mahabharata.
+It is located near the Thar Desert, 250 kilometres north-west of New Delhi and 260 kilometers south-west of the state capital Chandigarh.
+Sirsa's nearest cities include Hisar, Fatehabad, Ellenabad, Bhadra, Nohar, Mandi Dabwali and Hanumangarh.
+Its history dates back to the time of the Mahabharata.
 At one time, the Sarasvati River flowed in this area.

+Name

+Sirsa has been identified with two earlier names: Sarsūti in medieval sources and Śairīṣaka in ancient literature.
+Sarsūti appears to come from the name of the Sarasvati River, which once flowed near Sirsa.
+Ancient texts mentioning Śairīṣaka include the Mahābhārata, where it is mentioned as one of the places conquered by Nakula; the Aṣṭādhyāyī of Pāṇini; and the Divyāvadāna.
+The name Śairīṣaka may be derived from the siris tree, Albizia lebbeck, which is common in the area.

+A few folk etymologies also exist for the name.
+The name is derived from that of a mystic named Baba Sarsain Nath; however, there is no historical evidence to support this claim.
+Another local tradition holds that the town and its fort were founded by a 7th-century king named Saras and subsequently named after him.